 I also sell PCBs and kits that can take away some of the trickier parts of this build:

-Yes and no. See more details in the "PATCHES" section above.
+If you're looking to hear all of the patches, that's simply not feasible.
+See more details in the "PATCHES" section above for an explanation.
 If you're worried about the risk of not liking it, we'll mitigate that risk in 2 key ways:

 No. Not in the way you're probably imagining.
 You don't pick and choose multiple effects to chain or layer like you would with a modeling amp, or a little pod unit.
 Those are a jack of all trades, and master of none.